LHarveyDev/homes-for-hounds/README.md

 ### Code

-- The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- The full-screen hero image code came from [Unsplash](https://unsplash.com/)

 - [Bootstrap4](https://getbootstrap.com/docs/4.6.2/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.